 To be honest, I am impressed by the shared stories of American youths who become Muslims.
-As a Muslim who is growing in a Muslim community in Indonesia, I felt a sort of spiritual jealousy to American Muslims who become Muslims.
+As a Muslim who is growing in a Muslim community in Indonesia, I felt a sort of spiritual jealousy toward American Muslims who become Muslims.
 My jealousy is positive, anyways.
 You know, being an American, as I perceive means being an individual with total liberty and freedom.
-However, after I listen and comprehend the discourses of being American, I tend to see that in the United States, life and living are not as easy as it may seem.
+However, after I listen and comprehend the discourses of being American, I tend to see that in the United States, life and living are not as easy as they may seem.
 Perhaps, I mention this statement because I was born outside the United States.
 This time, my writing focuses on American converts to Islam.
 I hope that my writing can be read by Americans who want to become Muslims.
 Please bear in mind, though, I am not a scholar in Islam, but I want to share bits and pieces of being a Muslim, purely Muslim, without any attached –ism within your beliefs as a Muslim.

 First of all, I would like to say, “Congratulations!
 Welcome to Islam!
 Alhamdulillah!
 Praise be to Allah who opens your heart and guide you into a correct path in life”

 I honestly tell you this because as I know, coming to Islam as a person who is not raised in Islāmic community seems to be amazing.
-I call it amazing because when I try to put myself like you, perhaps I would imagine that what I would know of Islam is only through media that I read or listen in daily basis.
-Perhaps, Internet helps you to find Islam as well, but the validity of information in Internet, to me, cannot be considered as 100% true and valid.
-(I am a language teacher and a linguist, so I know some people try to make stuffs to make them look “cool” by telling lies and hatred statements).
+I call it amazing because when I try to put myself like you, perhaps I would imagine that what I would know of Islam is only through media that I read or listen in a daily basis.
+Perhaps, the Internet helps you to find Islam as well, but the validity of information on the Internet, to me, cannot be considered as 100% true and valid.
+(I am a language teacher and a linguist, so I know some people try to make stuff to make them look “cool” by telling lies and hatred statements).
 The question is that you already become Muslims, so “What’s next?”